anil-appface/go-mailservice/README.md

 ## 4. Future Email Providers Support

-Added mailProvider as interface in the app, whichever new provider gonna add in the future must implement mailProvider interface. and must register in <code>GetEmailProvider(mailProvider string) MailProvider </code> method.
+Added mailProvider as interface in the app.

+If everwant to add the new email-provider then we should

+1. Implement mailProvider interface.
+2. Add the additional case inside switch block in <a href="https://github.com/anil-appface/go-mailservice/blob/238d130f07fbe18a0936b16052b821ffddbdbda4/mailproviders/mailProvider.go#L17">GetEmailProvider(mailProvider string) MailProvider </a> Method

 ## 5. API Token authentication

-Added the <code>x-api-key</code> value as <code>test</code> in the middleware to validate every request if the request is not passed with header x-api-key as test then you will get unauthorised with status code 401 as error.
+Added the <code>x-api-key</code> value as <code>test</code> in the middleware to validate every request.
+If the request is not passed with header x-api-key as test then you will get unauthorised with status code 401 as error.

 ## Rest API

-Use postman or Someother Rest API tool for

 <code>Endpoint  <strong> https://localhost:8080/api/v1/sendEmail  </strong> </code>